 Schengen Alert LogoSchengen Alert

-By Schengen Alert Team
+January 4, 2026 by Schengen Alert Team

 Let’s be real.
 Trying to book a Schengen visa appointment as a third-country national feels like trying to get tickets to a Taylor Swift concert.
 You’re up at 3 AM, refreshing the visa center page, only to see that there are zero appointments available.